shahryarsalmaan/AnonChat/README.md

 The `anonchat_msg.js` and `anonchat_auto.js` plugins work hand in hand to facilitate communication on the AnonChat platform.
 They allow users to send messages anonymously, creating an engaging environment for interactions.

 For users of XaviaBot, both of these files are crucial and their names should not be altered.
 The `anonchat_auto.js` is essentially a part of `anonchat_msg.js` and should be saved in the `onMessage` folder.
 This setup allows the use of `anonchat_msg.js` without explicitly invoking it.
-Users can easily toggle it on or off using the `xac_msg on/off` command.
+Users can easily toggle it on or off using the `xac on/off` command.

 ## Integration Guide